celia96/heap-tree/README.md

 # heap-tree-test
-Run the Heap Tree Test.
+Run the HeapTest.java.
 It will show the applet that shows the complete heap tree and skewed heap tree.